levkk/rwf/docs/docs/controllers/request.md

 Form fields are converted to a Rust type manually, by passing in the data type to the generic [`FormData::get`](https://docs.rs/rwf/latest/rwf/http/form_data/enum.FormData.html#method.get) function.
-All data types that implement the [`FromStr`](https://doc.rust-lang.org/stable/std/str/trait.FromStr.html) trait are supported, including integers, floats, booleans, and UUIDs.
+All data types that implement the [`FromStr`](https://doc.rust-lang.org/stable/std/str/trait.FromStr.html) trait are supported, including integers, floats, boolean, and UUIDs.

 #### Strictly-typed forms